MoeraOrg/moeraorg.github.io/overview/index.md

 forced to use your real name for the account and cannot use more than one account.
 You cannot be anonymous and cannot even read someone's public posts anonymously.
-Your virtual life must be intertwined with your real life, even if you don't want to.
-If you regret about your online behavior after a decade, you will not be able to throw everything away and to start with a clean slate.
+Your virtual life must be intertwined with your real life, even if you don't want it to be.
+If you regret your online behavior after a decade, you will not be able to throw everything away and to start with a clean slate.